 Goat milk, while similar to cow milk, has a slightly lower lactose level.
 Some studies have concluded that it is also more digestible than cow milk.
-However, avoid giving your cat goat milk if she is lactose intolerant.
+However, avoid giving your cat goat milk if they are lactose intolerant.

 While we may think milk is a good treat and even a good source of nutrients for our cats, it is unhealthy for them.
 While lactose-free milk is safe, it doesn’t provide the essential nutrients your cat needs.
 By feeding your feline friend a proper diet of high-quality cat food and lots of water, they’ll be perfectly healthy, and you can have all the milk to yourself.